KentBarr/Articles/what-convinced-me-about-Scott.md

 If you use that money, you are accepting that law.
 No matter whatever the hell insane bullshit they decide to declare is a law, you agree to, just by using their money.

 You see, it's not your money.
 You earned it, it's in your pocket and you can spend it, but it is not yours.
 It is someone else's.
 You have to pay to use someone else's money.
-It is your masters' money and you must account for what you do with your masters'money.
+It is your masters' money and you must account for what you do with your masters' money.

 To quote: